mathewgeejo/BotBattles-2025-SCET/README.md

 # BotBattles AI Chatbot - TinkerHub Edition 🤖⚡

-A stunning monochrome chatbot with personality switching, powered by Groq's LLM API.
+A stunning monochrome chatbot with personality switching, powered by Google's Gemini API.
 Built for the BotBattles 2025 competition at SCET.

 ## ✨ Features